Colonia Tovar: Geography

+Colonia Tovar is located between 1,600 and 2,200 meters above sea level, in the central part of the Venezuelan Coastal Range.
+It is connected with Caracas and La Victoria by road.
+The city features a subtropical highland climate (Köppen: Cfb), with a daily temperature range of about 8 C, with a mean of 16.8 C, and frequent mists, especially at dawn and evening.

 The city is located in northern Aragua state.
 The municipality has the shape of the letter "L".
 It is bounded on the north by the Caribbean Sea, the northeast by the state of Vargas, in the east by Caracas (Libertador municipality) in the south by the Aragua River and to the east ends by the Santiago Mariño Municipality.
 Colonia Tovar sits on rugged terrain with creeks and streams.
 Misty mountain landscapes are characteristic of the Venezuelan Coastal Range (running along the Venezuelan coast).
 Codazzi peak (2,429 meters) is north of the town.
 The cloud forest characterizes the dominant vegetation but changes to gallery forest at lower altitudes before ending with savanna weeds southward and xerophytics in the north.

 The colony is surrounded by houses (chalets) relatively far apart in many small plots of intensive use.
 It develops an intensive agriculture: flowers, strawberries, tomatoes, peaches, garlic, peaches and other temperate crops.
 Ceramic craft workshops, sausage factories, cookies and candy, breweries, canned foods (jams, peaches, etc..) are present.